 Several games they've played have either gone unfinished or have gone months without updates, despite their last episodes ending normally in the middle of the action.
-See the "on hold" and "unfinished" lists above.
+See the "on hold" and "unfinished" lists on the recap page.

 Accidentally Accurate: Arin calls an enemy a "Boomer Man".
 The enemy's actual name?
 Boomernote Although there is a Broken Base as to whether the enemy in Super Star is actually Boomer, or simply a Poppy Bros. holding a boomerang.

 During their Sonic '06 playthrough, Arin made fun of Silver and Blaze's interaction by calling Silver, as Blaze, "so naive".
 Turns out, in Blaze's next line of dialogue in the game, she calls Silver "so naive."

 In Super Mario Sunshine, Arin defeats a few bosses in ways they're obviously not supposed to be beaten.